DoNguyenDung93/SeventyTwo/README.md

 # SeventyTwo
 A puzzle game for Android OS

-The main objective of this game is to fill a board of 72 squares with tokens.
+The main objective of this game is to fill a board which consists of 96 squares with 72 tokens.

 There are 36 types of tokens, divived into colors and number.
 There are 6 colors and 6 numbers.
 Each token will have one color and one number.